Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Purdue has combined with its opponents to score more than 50 points in four of 11 games this season.
+- Purdue and its opponents have combined to score more than 50.5 points in four of 11 games this season.

-- Indiana has combined with its opponents to score more than 50 points in five of 11 games this season.

-- This contest's total is 4.0 points lower than the 54 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 54 points per game, 3.5 more than this contest's over/under.

-- Boilermakers games this season feature an average total of 53.1 points, a number 3.1 points higher than Saturday's over/under.
+- The Boilermakers and their opponents have scored an average of 53.1 points per game in 2021, 2.6 more than Saturday's total.

-- The 50-point over/under for this game is 0.8 points below the 50.8 points per game average total in Hoosiers games this season.
+- The 50.8 PPG average total in Hoosiers games this season is 0.3 points more than this game's over/under.

 Purdue Stats and Trends

-- In Purdue's 11 games this season, it has six wins against the spread.
+- Purdue has played 11 games, with six wins against the spread.

 - This season, the Boilermakers won ATS in their only game as a favorite of 15 points or more.

-- Purdue's games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).
+- Purdue's games this year have gone over the total in three out of 11 opportunities (27.3%).

-- Purdue is 2-0 against the spread and 2-0 overall in games when it scores more than 32.3 points.
+- When Purdue scores more than 32.3 points, it is 2-0 against the spread and 2-0 overall.

-- When Purdue totals more than 378.0 yards, the team is 5-2 against the spread and 5-2 overall.
+- Purdue is 5-2 against the spread and 5-2 overall when the team amasses more than 378 yards.

 - The Boilermakers have turned the ball over six more times (15 total) than the Hoosiers have forced a turnover (9) this season.